mesonbuild/meson/docs/markdown/Reference-manual.md

   returns the "cross" compiler if we're currently cross-compiling and the "native" compiler if we're not.

+- `get_command()`:
+  *(since 0.60.0)*: returns an array which allows to run meson using run_command.
+  The first element is an executable.
+The following elements are possible arguments to the executable.
+The result is platform specific.

 - `get_cross_property(propname, fallback_value)`:
   *Deprecated since 0.58.0, use `get_external_property()` instead*.
   Returns the given property from a cross file, the optional fallback_value